-Are you interested in investing in Detroit real state?
+Are you interested in investing in Southeast Michigan real state?
 Doing so can provide you with a substantial extra income.
-If you are not ready to buy a property in cash, you will likely want to know how to finance a rental property in Detroit.
+If you are not ready to buy a property in cash, you will likely want to know how to finance a rental property in Southeast Michigan.
 In our latest post, we will explain just that!

 Check Your Credit